LB-95/Libary/README.md

 # Libary
-just a small test on JS array of objects
+just a small test on JS array of objects.